-NOTE: If your access to Autosteer is suspended, you can still use Traffic-Aware Cruise Control and all active safety features are still enabled.
+NOTE: If your access to Autosteer is suspended, you also lose access to Autopark.
+However, you can still use Traffic-Aware Cruise Control and all active safety features are still enabled.

 There may be occasions where driver intervention is required and you must take over immediately to maintain safe driving.
 Driver-initiated disengagements do not count as improper usage and are expected from the driver.